-This guide to interlining is an excerpt from Lorna Knight’s book, Complete Dressmaking Skills, published by Search Press.
+This introduction to interlining is an excerpt from Lorna Knight’s book, Complete Dressmaking Skills, published by Search Press.
 The book is a comprehensive guide to the techniques you need to know to make your own clothes.

 Interlining, sometimes referred to as underlining, is the technique of using an additional layer or layers of fabric behind your chosen fashion fabric to change its characteristics.